 - A brief but factual statement of how the injury occurred

 - Details of injuries sustained in an accident, including medical bills and lost wages

 - Details of the compensation sought for damages

 - Names and contact information of all witnesses

-The plaintiff must sign the pretrial statement under oath, notarize, and file with the court's clerk.
-Filing for workers' compensation can help cater for medical treatment and future medical care.
+The plaintiff must sign the pretrial statement under oath, notarize it, and file it with the court’s clerk.
+Filing for workers’ compensation can help cater to medical treatment and future medical care.
 Talk to our attorneys to explore your legal options.

 What the Bereaved Family Can Do Safeguard Their Legal Rights